Chapter 3.35

 i.
 The assessor may propose conditions to the board.
 The board may direct the assessor to communicate the proposed conditions to the applicant as proposed or modify conditions proposed by the assessor.
 In addition, the board may establish other reasonable conditions related to economic development, including, but not limited to, greater employment requirements than those required by subsection (D)(6)(a)(iv)(B) of this section.

 ii.
 The assessor shall communicate the proposed conditions to the applicant after the assessor has discussed proposed conditions with the board.
-The assessor shall communicate any feedback from the applicant to the board, until a set of conditions have been agreed upon by the applicant and the board.
+The assessor shall communicate any feedback from the applicant to the board, until a set of conditions has been agreed upon by the applicant and the board.

 iii.
 All conditions must be satisfied within 90 days of the date of the board’s resolution granting an exemption unless a greater period is granted in the resolution.